MaksimSzaszkow/emsh/README.md

 ### Class

-Emsh Class is OOP concept, if language supports it Emsh Compiler will try to implement it.
+Emsh Class is OOP concept, if language supports it Emsh Generator will try to implement it.

 Emsh: